tmhn/Sparta/foundations/5-control-flow/README.md

 OR is written with two "pipes" likes this ||.
 They can be thought of like this:

-""If the expression on the left is true OR the expression on the right is true, the the whole thing becomes true."
+"If the expression on the left is true OR the expression on the right is true, the the whole thing becomes true."

 Try out the following in the console